sloebrich/2048/README.md

 # 2048
-Implementation of the 2048 sliding puzzle by Gabriele Cirulli using jQuery 3.4.1 and jQuery UI 1.12.1.
+Light-weight implementation of the popular sliding puzzle using only HTML, CSS, and plain JavaScript.
 Play the game here:

 https://sloebrich.github.io/2048/